A few scanning tips

 Menu of the other Photo and Flash pages here

 There are very many image file formats, but the most common and the most important for cameras, printing, scanning, and internet use, are JPG, PNG, GIF and TIF.
-TIF has been the standard for commercial work, but web browsers cannot show TIF file images (there are browser plugins for TIF, but it will be very incompatible with others).
+TIF has been the standard for commercial work, but most web browsers cannot show TIF file images (there are browser plugins for TIF, but it will be very incompatible with others).

 A few features of common file types